SomeWeekendReading/someweekendreading.github.io/_posts/2024-07-11-hiv-prev-news.md

   - And of course we can calculate quantiles.
     - Hardcore Bayesians, when pressed to give a point estimate, will pick the _mode_ of this distribution, hence a MAP estimator (Maximum A posteriori Probability).
 That has a couple nice properties under transformations.
+(E.g., the mode of the tranformed distribution is the transform of the mode.
+This is not true of either the median or the mean.)
-	- However, your humble Weekend Editor hates modes, and prefers medians.
+	- However, your humble Weekend Editor hates modes, and _vastly_ prefers medians.
       Especially if we're not going to do any further transformations!
 So, a _median_ A posteriori Probability, or "mAP estimator" might be a silly name for it.
-(Nobody uses this name!)
+(Don't bother learning it; nobody uses this name!)

-We find the infection mAP estimators to be:
+We find the infection mAP estimators and their 95% credibility intervals to be:
 - __lenacapavir:__ 0.032% (CL: 0.001% &ndash; 0.173%)
 - __PReP:__ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.74%&nbsp;&nbsp; (CL: 1.32% &ndash; 2.23%)